 The maximum price of the property is always related to the market value of the dwelling on the open market.
 The market value of the unit will be set by the District Valuer or a similar independent RICS chartered surveyor.
 The maximum price will be negotiated between the Planning Authority (in cooperation with the RSLs or Housing Authority where necessary) and the developer.
 The discount is generally between 20 and 40% and will be set following the open market valuation of the District Valuer.
 As such, the buyer pays 60 to 80% of the market value of the property.
-The calculation for working out the discount would be based on the median income for the area but taking account of the land and build costs.
-Where the build costs are higher than median income then a reduced discount may be negotiated to make the scheme viable.
+The calculation for working out the discount would be based on the income for the area but taking account of the land and build costs.
+The discounted sale value would not be less than the build costs to ensure the scheme is viable

 This discount will be locked in the Title Deeds via a planning obligation.
-This means that the owner cannot sell his property for more than approximately 60% to 80% of the market value (i.e. a house is valued at £150,000 on the open market but must be sold at £120,000.)
-In the case where a mortgage lender repossesses a house then the burden would fall and the house could be sold on the open market with no discount.
-This should ensure lenders are willing to lend against the full value where a person has a limited deposit.
+This means that the owner cannot sell his property for more than approximately 60% to 80% of the market value (i.e. a house is valued at £150,000 on the open market but must be sold at £120.000.)
+For houses in the remote rural area, where house prices are lower, then the percentage is likely to be set at 80% of the market value and in the accessible areas it is likely be set at 60% of the market value.